Philogy/philogy.github.io/_posts/2023-03-16-selector-switches.md

 >   (`assert(msg.value == 0)`) you can rely on the `CALLVALUE` opcode to always return `0` until the
 >   end of the call.
-> - `MSIZE` (memory size): Returns 0 as long as you haven't used memory yet {: .prompt-tip}
+> - `MSIZE` (memory size): Returns 0 as long as you haven't used memory yet
+>
+> Note that this is no longer necessary on chains with the Shanghai upgrade as you can just use the
+> `PUSH0` opcode which will always cost 2 gas and push 0 onto the stack regardless of context.
+{: .prompt-tip}